rando-idiot/CelesteBOT/README.md

 </h1>

 <p align="center">
-Create dialog boxes in the style of <a href="https://www.celestegame.com/">Celeste</a> directly inside of Discord.
+Create dialog boxes (and more!) in the style of <a href="https://www.celestegame.com/">Celeste</a> directly inside of Discord.
 </p>

 <p align="center">